HamidHadipour/GraphBAN/case_study/README.md

 -The folder path is the path to the folder that has the trained models.<br>
 **Note**<br>
 By default, the predict.py code takes the models trained in 30-50 epochs, not for all 50 epochs.
 The reason is that experimentally, the model gets stable in prediction after epoch 30.
 You can change these settings depending on your custom situation.<br>
+The details of hyperparameters can be changed in GraphBAN_DA.yaml and configs.py files.
+Also, the number of models to be considered for prediction can be change in line 115 of predict.py file.<br>

 **For example**<br>
 ```